-- a) mandatory requirements and explanatory guidance are shown in separate paragraphs (except for the Code refer 5.3 (a)); - paragraphs containing mandatory requirements are shown in bold type black lettering (except for the Code - refer 5.3 (a));
+- a) mandatory requirements and explanatory guidance are shown in separate paragraphs (except for the Code refer 5.3 (a)); - b) paragraphs containing mandatory requirements are shown in bold type black lettering (except for the Code - refer 5.3 (a)).
+The requirement paragraphs support the objectives of the pronouncement;

-- c) paragraphs containing explanatory guidance are shown in normal type grey lettering (except for the Code refer 5.3 (a)); - d) the word 'shall' is used within mandatory requirements paragraphs to denote the obligations a member is required to comply with; - e) defined terms are in title case; - the word 'should' is used in guidance paragraphs to denote best practice suggestions; - g) the present tense of verbs is used in the explanatory guidance when it is the best form of expression; - h) qualifiers such as 'ordinarily', 'normally' and 'usually' are avoided as far as possible as these create ambiguity as to whether they should form part of the requirements; - references to 'use of professional judgement' are avoided as far as possible unless clearly necessary in the context of the requirement; - requirements that exist in another professional or ethical standard are anchored back to the original requirement (for example, using the phrase 'in accordance with') when repetition is considered necessary for understanding and context; and - k) Australian supplements to international pronouncements will be prefaced by the letters AUST.
+- c) paragraphs containing explanatory guidance are shown in normal type grey lettering (except for the Code refer 5.3 (a)).
+The explanatory guidance paragraphs explain more precisely what a requirement means or is intended to cover, or include examples of procedures that may be appropriate under certain circumstances; - d) the word 'shall' is used within mandatory requirements paragraphs to denote the obligations a member is required to comply with; - e) defined terms are in title case; - the word 'should' is used in guidance paragraphs to denote best practice suggestions; - g) the present tense of verbs is used in the explanatory guidance when it is the best form of expression; - h) qualifiers such as 'ordinarily', 'normally' and 'usually' are avoided as far as possible as these create ambiguity as to whether they should form part of the requirements; - i) references to 'use of professional judgement' are avoided as far as possible unless clearly necessary in the context of the requirement; - j) requirements that exist in another professional or ethical standard are anchored back to the original requirement (for example, using the phrase 'in accordance with') when repetition is considered necessary for understanding and context; and - Australian supplements to international pronouncements will be prefaced by the letters AUST.